 If you have any content on the page that is in a different language from that declared in the

 html element, use language attributes on elements surrounding that content.
 This allows you to style or process it differently.

 In some parts of your code you may have a problem.
 If you have multilingual text in the

-element, you cannot mark up the text in different languages because the
+element, you cannot mark up parts of the text for different languages because the

 title attribute only allows characters – no markup.

-The same goes for text in attributes.
+The same goes for multiple languages in attribute values.
 There is no good solution for this at the moment.

 If your document is HTML (ie. served as text/html), use the

 lang attribute to set the language of the

 document or a range of text.
 For example, the following sets the default language to French: